In order to pencil up against the implications of AI within the anti-malware context, there are several basic concepts that we need to make clear.

 Before we go any further, we need to get a clearer idea of what AI is.

-Various factors might have biased our perception of this matter might have been biased by various factors; these include as the complexity of the concept itself, the continuous controversy it generates among the brightest contemporary minds or the AI-based sci-fi characters brought to our attention by the film industry.
+Various factors might have biased our perception of this matter; these include as the complexity of the concept itself, the continuous controversy it generates among the brightest contemporary minds or the AI-based sci-fi characters brought to our attention by the film industry.

 But the truth is that AI is part of our daily routine to an extent we are not even aware of.

 Can we classify AI?

 We can talk about three major AI categories:

 This type of AI specializes in one specific area.
 Take it out of there, and it will practically be useless.